 - Grab a pair of kettlebells and hold them at your sides.

 - With your elbows slightly bent and your wrists locked, lift each kettlebell up and out to the side until your arms are parallel to the ground.
 Turn your thumbs down at the peak contraction to better target your side delts.

 - Pause for a second and slowly lower back to starting position.

-Advanced Variation: Perform this with the weight hanging directly underneath the handle and go heavier.
+Perform this with the weight hanging directly underneath the handle and go heavier.